 Quinoa!
 Have you tried it yet?
 Do your kids like it?
 Cooked Quinoa definitely has a distinct flavor, but have you ever added uncooked quinoa to things like your granola?
 It may look like bird seed (according to my husband), but it adds a yummy- nutty flavor to your granola or granola bars!
+And quinoa is one of our favorite SUPER FOODS!
 We used our favorite granola bar recipe, and updated it a bit to include some quinoa.

 We started by roasting our oats and quinoa in the oven.
 Just for about ten minutes to make it nice and toasty.
 Then we added nuts and coconut.